-Thank you for your interest in the Clinical Mental Health Counseling Program at Gannon University.
-This Student Handbook provides information regarding your graduate studies; and includes a description of the program, policies, university services, and links to professional organizations.
+Welcome to the Clinical Mental Health Counseling Program at Gannon University.
+This Student Handbook provides information regarding your graduate studies and includes a description of the program and policies.
 This information is designed to contribute to your success and productivity in the program.
 You are required to review this handbook and contact the faculty with any additional concerns or questions.
 We look forward to assisting you in attaining your professional goals.

-Timothy Coppock, Ph.D.

-LPC,PCC-S (Ohio), NCC

-Associate Professor

-Program Director

-Rm 2247A Palumbo Academic Center
+Rebecca Willow, Ed.D.
+LPC, NCC Associate Professor Program Director Rm 2247 Palumbo Academic Center 814-871-7721 willow004@gannon.edu

-814-871-5793

-Coppock001@gannon.edu